19 Things Nobody Tells You Before Visiting Chefchaouen

 15. God's Bridge is spectacular but challenging.

-Pont de Dieu — a natural rock arch spanning a gorge — is about 30 km from town.
-You'll need a half-day guided trek (300-500 MAD per person) and sturdy shoes.
-The trail is rocky and there's no shade.
-But the arch itself is otherworldly.
+Pont de Dieu — a natural rock arch spanning a gorge — lies about 30 km from town.
+Plan on a half-day guided trek (300-500 MAD per person) and sturdy shoes.
+The trail is rocky with no shade, but the arch itself is otherworldly.

 Culture & Etiquette